vaefremov/PirpleHW_12/README.md

 * User creates a new picture.
 The picture ID is returned.
 * User draws a number of graphical elements by providing a set of commands (messages).
 Each command specifies type of object to be drawn, its coordinates on the canvas, (possibly) data object that is represented by the object (e.g. slice of massive data object).
-The ID of the created object is returned for every command.
 * User requests rendering the picture in some particular format and downloads the resulting picture.

 ---